gatsbyjs/gatsby/packages/gatsby-remark-embed-snippet/README.md

 │   └── html-code.html
 ```

-Use `directory` plugin option to tell `gatsby-remark-embed-snippet` plugin that code-snippet files are located under a directory called `snippets`:
+Use `directory` plugin option to tell `gatsby-remark-embed-snippet` plugin that code snippet files are located under a directory called `snippets`:

 ```js
 // gatsby-config.js